KSSWSept20/tp/docs/DeveloperGuide.md

    Expected: First contact is removed from the archived list.
 This unarchived contact can be seen by executing the `list` command to view the contacts list.
 Details of the unarchived contact are shown in the status message.

    c.
 Test case: `unarchive 0`<br>
    Expected: No person is unarchived.
-Error details shown in the status message.
+Result display shows error message: `Invalid command format!`.

    d.
 Other incorrect delete commands to try: `unarchive`, `unarchive x`, `...` (where x is larger than list size)<br>
    Expected: Similar to previous.